-The are several types of mandatory No-Fault coverage that are required by Michigan law
+Under Michigan car insurance laws there are several types of mandatory No-Fault coverage that are required

-- Residual Bodily Injury Liability (BI): This Michigan car insurance law and requirement protects you in the event you cause an auto accident that resulted in serious injuries to someone else.
-The law requires a minimum of $20,000 of BI coverage per person and $40,000 per accident.
+- Residual Bodily Injury Liability (BI): According to the Michigan car insurance laws, this coverage protects you in the event you cause an auto accident that resulted in serious injuries to someone else.
+The law requires minimum bodily injury liability coverage limits of $250,000 per person and $500,000 per accident, but drivers may choose to purchase lower limits of $50,000 and $100,000.
 However, our attorneys recommend that you never carry less than $500,000 per person and $1,000,000 per accident to fully protect yourself.
 The difference is usually only a few dollars more.

 Determining whether you must buy the required No-Fault insurance

-As the owner and operator of your car or truck, you have a duty to buy the mandatory No-Fault insurance if either of the following two circumstances exist:
+According to Michigan car insurance laws and requirements, as the owner and operator of your car or truck, you have a duty to buy the mandatory No-Fault insurance when both of the following two circumstances exist:

 - When your “motor vehicle” is “required to be registered” in Michigan.
 (MCL 500.3101(1))

 - When you plan on driving or moving your “motor vehicle … upon a highway.”
 (MCL 500.3101(1))